EECS 4171, Fall 2025

 The key to academic honesty for this course is simply this: Solutions that you submit should be your own work.

-Although you may discuss the general approach to solving a homework problem
+Although you may discuss the general approach to solving an assignment problem

 with other people, you should not discuss the solution in detail.